ibm-cloud-docs/log-analysis/devops/config_api.md

 - You can define body parameters to refine the data that is displayed through the view.
 You must specify 1 or more of the following body parameters: query, apps, levels, hosts, or tags.

 When you create a PagerDuty notification channel, you need to do the following:
-- You must manually configure the integration of LogDNA with PagerDuty.
+- You must manually configure the integration of logging with PagerDuty.
 See [Integrating with PagerDuty](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-pagerduty).
-- You must provide LogDNA with the PagerDuty API key.
+- You must provide logging with the PagerDuty API key.

-After you create a view, check the view in the LogDNA web UI.
+After you create a view, check the view in the logging web UI.
 1. Refresh the browser to see the view listed in the *Views* section.
 2. Select the view to display it.
 3. Check the data that is available through the view is the one that you expect.